move37-labs/nucleobench/README.md

 2. Design a DNA sequence with high binding affinity for a specific transcription factor (such as the ones listed [here](#summary-of-tasks-in-nucleobench)), using the AdaBeam algorithm (or any of the ones listed [here](#summary-of-designers-in-nucleobench))
 1. Design a DNA or RNA sequence for a new task, using any designer (see tutorial [here](https://github.com/move37-labs/nucleobench/blob/main/recipes/colab/custom_task.ipynb))
 1. Run a new design algorithm on NucleoBench tasks.
+1. Reproduce the NucleoBench results, using the standard tasks / designers or using your custom ones, on the Cloud using Google Batch or AWS (instructions [here](#get-started-in-8-minutes-google-batch-inference))

 ### Citation